-Weruva Caloric Melody Dog Food receives the Advisor’s top rating of 5 stars.
+Weruva Caloric Melody Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Weruva Caloric Melody product line includes three dry recipes, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Weruva Caloric Melody product line includes 3 dry dog foods.

 Weruva Caloric Melody Lamb Dinner with Lentils was selected to represent the other products in the line for this review.